vircadia/vircadia-native-core/BUILD_OSX.md

 ### Homebrew

 [Homebrew](https://brew.sh/) is an excellent package manager for macOS.
-It makes install of some High Fidelity dependencies very simple.
+It makes install of some Vircadia dependencies very simple.

     brew install cmake openssl